Cities, Towns, and Villages

 Senator: Julie Slama

-Board Meetings: every other Wednesday of each month
+Board Meetings: Every other Wednesday

 View Additional Census Data

 Another of Nebraska's counties that derives its name from Indian lore is Nemaha County.
 Years before the first white settlers, the Otoe Indians inhabited this area along the Missouri River.
 A stream which crossed the land and emptied into the Missouri was referred to by the Otoes as the miry water river.
 The Otoe name was Nimaha, ni meaning water and maha meaning miry.
 That name evolved into Nemaha.

 Nemaha County was originally called Forney County, one of the eight original counties to make up the Nebraska Territory.
 Forney County's boundaries were defined in October 1854.
 The following year, in the first session of the Territorial Legislature, the county was reorganized and its name changed to Nemaha.

 In 1854, Richard W. Brown became one of the first pioneers in the area.
 Brown crossed the Missouri River in a canoe and laid out a cabin claim along the west bank.
 Within two years the town of Brownville was surveyed and platted.
 Brown's original log cabin would serve as the county's courthouse until 1867.